Average Customer Review:

 Although it costs more than kibble or canned, many dog owners say feeding their dogs raw dog food is worth it; several report that their pets' skin problems, bad digestion and other ailments cleared up after switching to raw or near-raw food.

-The Honest Kitchen Embark Turkey Recipe (Est. $95 for a 10-lb. box) is a standout choice in this category.
-It's a top pick of every single top expert source that rates dehydrated/raw food.
-Users weighing in at sites like Chewy.com and Amazon.com give it high grades as well.
+The Honest Kitchen Dehydrated Grain Free Turkey Recipe (Est. $100 for a 10-lb. box) is a standout choice in this category.
+Formerly known as Honest Kitchen Embark, it's a top pick from most of the expert sources that rate dehydrated/raw food.
+Users weighing in at sites like Chewy and Amazon give it good grades as well.

 The Honest Kitchen comes as a dehydrated powder, which you mix with water to make a moist food.
 Each pound of powder yields roughly four pounds of food, so the largest 10 pound box is good for 40 pounds of dog food -- enough to feed an average medium sized (31 to 50 pounds) dog for between 20 and 40 days, or a smaller dog (11 to 30 pounds) for between 40 and 80 days.
-Smaller size boxes (2 pounds and 4 pounds) are available as well, as is a 1 ounce sample.
+Smaller size boxes (2 pounds and 4 pounds) are available as well.